cloudfoundry/cf-deployment/README.md

 * <a href='#ci'>CI</a>

 ## <a name='purpose'></a>Purpose
-This repo contains a canonical manifest for deploying the CF Application Runtime without the use of `cf-release`, relying instead on individual component releases.
+This repo contains a canonical [BOSH](http://bosh.io/docs) deployment manifest for deploying the CF Application Runtime without the use of `cf-release`, relying instead on individual component releases.
-It replaces the [manifest generation scripts in cf-release][cf-release-url] which is in the process of being deprecated.
+It replaces the [manifest generation scripts in cf-release][cf-release-url] which have finally been deprecated.
 It uses several newer features of the BOSH director and CLI.
 Older directors may need to be upgraded